JoshuaBillson/VNH5019Controller/README.md

 the controller first powers up, a start-up chime will play and an LED will light up.
 Whilst the controller is in standby, the LED will blink at regular 2 second intervals and will be solid when the controller is active.
 Additionally, a unique chime will play when the controller enters a standby state and when it enters an active state.
-Please refer to "VNH5019_Controller_Schematic.pdf" for wiring information.
+Use of this feature is optional, but please be aware that the led is controlled by digital pin 5 and the piezo buzzer is controlled by digital pin 13.
+Please refer to "VNH5019_Controller_Schematic.pdf" for further wiring information.

 ## Usage

-To use this project, download the repository and save it to your Arduino/libraries folder.
-The firmware to be uploaded to the Arduino Uno / VNH5019 Motor Driver Shield is contained within Firmware/Firmware.ino.
+In order to control the Arduino Uno / VNH5019 Motor Driver Shield from an external device, the corresponding firmware found in Firmware/Firmware.ino must be uploaded to the receiving Arduino.
+In theory, any programmable device capable of communicating with an Arduino over I2C or Serial should be capable of interfacing with this motor controller.
+However, this project was designed with other Arduinos, Raspberry Pis, and NVIDIA Jetson's in mind.
+Should you need to extend this project to unsupported devices, the complete set of recognized codes used to control the Arduino Uno / VNH5019 Motor Controller is included in "Commands.h".
 To interface with the motor controller over either serial or I2C from an external device, use the VNH5019_Controller class and associated methods.